nicotsou/nicotsou.com/content/blog/ai-will-not-replace-software-engineers/index.md

 ---

 It’s unfortunate, but true.
 AI will replace a lot of jobs.
 Somebody may think that developers may have a competitive advantage here over other professions.
-I mean, the more someone understand how machines work, the better the machines will want to work with them.
+I mean, the more someone understands how machines work, the better the machines will want to work with them.
 At the end, that's what they want, to rule the world, right?

 But this scenario that AI will take over the world is a bit fictional, isn’t it?

 Who do you think will help businesses in their AI transformation?
 Who will be there making decisions about what the software should or shouldn’t be?
-Will you let a machine responsible for customer satisfaction, user experience, cost evaluation, compliance, and maintainability?
+Will you let a machine be responsible for customer satisfaction, user experience, cost evaluation, compliance, and maintainability?
 Software is not just about the code and developers are not just coders.

 Do we really want to let AI decide for our software?
 No, we don’t.
 You can’t replace developers with machines.